 - Events: we host regional alumni events where alumni can connect and learn about STH’s advancements in theological education

-- Our Dean’s Advisory Board members are some of our greatest advisors and friends, and we thank them for their ongoing support of the School of Theology
+- Our Dean’s Advisory Board members are some of our greatest advisers and friends, and we thank them for their ongoing support of the School of Theology

 - Find our Facebook page at Boston University School of Theology Alumni/ae and connect with us on LinkedIn